 - American Sign Language II - MLAN 151 - 4 credits

 Hailed from Kalamazoo, Michigan and born deaf into a hearing family, I grew up wearing hearing aids and speaking English.
 I then started learning Signed Exact English (SEE) until going to National Technology Institute for the Deaf college in Rochester, NY.
 This was when I first learned of ASL and deaf culture thus began my passion for learning ASL and teaching it.
-After graduation with a photography degree at RIT, I joined a full time traveling drama Christian group called “The Tenth Coin” all over the US ministering to churches.
+After graduation with a photography degree at RIT, I joined a full-time traveling drama Christian group called “The Tenth Coin” all over the U.S ministering to churches.
 Later, I moved to Belize, Central America working at a Deaf School as an Assistant Administrator and interim Director.
-After living abroad for 17 months, I returned to the US to marry my wife - we recently celebrated 20th years this past Fall.
+After living abroad for 17 months, I returned to the U.S to marry my wife - we recently our 20th this past Fall.
 We have 3 deaf children whom we love dearly and couldn’t be more proud of.
 Our oldest will be graduating from high school this June.

 I have taught ASL in a wide variety places.
 In Massachusetts, I taught at an Adult Community Center in Boston.
-I also taught at North Essex Community College in Andover, MA and at Boston University for few years.
-Currently, I am an ASL instructor at North Central University for the past 4 years.
+I also taught at North Essex Community College in Andover, MA and at Boston University for a few years.
+Currently, I am an ASL instructor at North Central University, which I have been doing for the past 4 years.

-When not working on lesson plans or teaching, I enjoy Netflix.
+When I'm not working on lesson plans or teaching, I enjoy Netflix.
 I am a movie buff!
-I also enjoy photography, going to my children’s sport meets and cheering them on, socializing on Facebook, keeping in touch with family and friends near and far.
-Cooking is a must for me, love creating new recipes from nothing!
+I also enjoy photography, going to my children’s sport meets and cheering them on, socializing on Facebook and keeping in touch with family and friends near and far.
+Cooking is a must for me.
+I love creating new recipes from nothing!
 I am excited to be working with your children at WEST and look forward building bridges!